url-kaist/Quatro/README.md

 ### Copyright
-- All codes on this page are copyrighted by KAIST and NAVER LABS and published under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 License.
+- All codes on this page are copyrighted by KAIST published under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 License.
 You must attribute the work in the manner specified by the author.
 You may not use the work for commercial purposes, and you may only distribute the resulting work under the same license if you alter, transform, or create the work.